paulasamir16/Fortify/DAST.md

 ### LIM Installation
 + Install Hyper-V and containers from Server Manager
-+ Download & Install Docker Engine version 24.0.5 [Docker-URL](https://docs.docker.com/engine/install/binaries/)
++ Download & Install Docker Engine —— [Docker-URL](https://docs.docker.com/engine/install/binaries/)
 + Add docker path to environment variables
-+ Install LIM
 + Installing IIS, ASP.NET, .NET Framework, and Hyper-V from Server Manager
   + Web Server (IIS)
   + IIS Management Scripts and Tools (under Management Tools)
   + On the Features window, under .NET Framework 4.8 Features, select .NET Framework and ASP.NET, and Containers
   + On the Role Services window under Application Development, select ASP.NET
   + In the Edit Site Binding dialog box in IIS, add a host name for the HTTPS binding
 + Sign up at Docker Hub then send your docker ID to this mail ```mfi-fortifydocker@opentext.com``` to join docker group and pull LIM image
   + Pull a LIM Docker image to host machine
     + Open PowerShell and login to docker by ```docker login``` and then pull the image
       ```